Internal Audit Performance Results

 Are the Risk Based Audit Plans (RBAPs) submitted to audit committees and approved by deputy heads implemented as planned with resulting reports published?
 Is management acting on audit recommendations for improvements to departmental processes?

 - This table is to be updated regularly, at a minimum twice annually.
 Audits shall remain on the active table as long as the MAP is in progress.
 Once the MAP is completed, the audit shall remain on the active list for an additional six months.

 - This requirement applies only to internal audits that will begin in the 2018-19 fiscal year and after.

 - Additions and adjustments to the internal audits listed in the Departmental Plan may have occurred in order to address emerging risks and priorities of the organization.

-Internal audits Title Audit status Report approved date Report published date Original planned MAP completion date Implementation status Targeted Control Audit (Storage of Chemical Goods) In progress N/A N/A N/A N/A Audit of Project Management In progress N/A N/A N/A N/A Audit of Compensation Processes and Controls Planned N/A N/A N/A N/A Audit of Lookouts In progress N/A N/A N/A N/A Audit of the International Program Planned N/A N/A N/A N/A Audit of Enterprise Architecture In progress N/A N/A N/A N/A
+Internal audits Internal audit title Audit status Report approved date Report published date Original planned MAP completion date Implementation status 1.
+Audit of Enterprise Architecture In progress N/A N/A N/A N/A 2.
+Audit of Project Management In progress N/A N/A N/A N/A 3.
+Audit of Lookouts In progress N/A N/A N/A N/A 4.
+Audit of the International Program In progress N/A N/A N/A N/A 5.
+Follow-up Audit of Professional Standards Planned N/A N/A N/A N/A 6.
+Audit of OGD IT Outsourced Services (e.g. SSC, CRA) Planned N/A N/A N/A N/A 7.
+Audit of Compensation Processes and Controls Planned N/A N/A N/A N/A 8.
+Audit of the Management of Written Collaborative Arrangements (WCAs) Planned N/A N/A N/A N/A

 Credibility and value